 Members of staff involved in remote teaching will ensure they have a working mobile device that is available to take phone calls during their agreed working hours.

-The school understands that students learning remotely have the right to privacy out-of-hours and should be able to separate their school and home lives – communication is only permitted during school hours.
+The school understands that pupils learning remotely have the right to privacy out-of-hours and should be able to separate their school and home lives – communication is only permitted during school hours.

 Members of staff will have contact with their line manager.

-Parents and students will inform the relevant member of staff as soon as possible if schoolwork cannot be completed.
+Parents and pupils will inform the relevant member of staff as soon as possible if schoolwork cannot be completed.

 Issues with remote learning or data protection will be communicated to the school as soon as possible so they can investigate and resolve the issue.

-The school will keep parents and students informed of any changes to the remote learning arrangements or the schoolwork set.
+The school will keep parents and pupils informed of any changes to the remote learning arrangements or the schoolwork set.

 The school will review the effectiveness of communication on a regular basis and ensure measures are put in place to address gaps or weaknesses in communication.